prestontasoff/ESPM_112L_24/Week_10/Week_10_Walkthrough.md

 To investigate the proteins in each category, you can click on the numbers within the boxes.
 This will show the list of features which hit this list.
 From this list, you can find out which scaffold they’re on, they’re location, the sequence (for BLAST searches), the annotations, and more!

+## What lists are for

+Genome summaries and lists are intended to make it easier to visualize metabolic capacities across a large number of organisms and to share these visualizations with other researchers.
+You can make custom lists, as you'll learn about shortly, and can create genome summaries for various groups of genomes, making this a wonderful tool not only for extracting insights from your data but also to convey these insights to others.

 ## Using Custom ggKbase Lists

 We just used universal lists in our genome summary.
 Lists work by using key terms. ggKbase searches these terms against all of the annotations in all called proteins in all selected projects.
 As shown in the List Keywords section, there is some ability to refine you lists to your liking using these keywords.